Benefits Of LGBTQ Therapy

 Online support options

-If are struggling to schedule an appointment with an in-person therapist, or if you prefer attending therapy sessions from the comfort of your own home, you might want to try online CBT.
+If are struggling to schedule an appointment with an in-person therapist, or if you prefer attending therapy sessions from the comfort of your own home, you might want to try online cognitive behavioral therapy.
 Affirmative therapy providers can incorporate CBT techniques into sessions, which is shown to be efficacious.
-If you’re interested in virtual affirming therapy, an online therapy platform like BetterHelp can match you with a licensed, affirming provider based on your needs and preferences, and you can meet with them via phone, video call, and/or online chat to address the challenges you may be facing.
+If you’re interested in virtual affirming therapy, an online therapy platform like BetterHelp can match you with a licensed, affirming therapist based on your needs and preferences.
+You can meet with the therapist via phone, video call, and/or online chat to address the challenges you may be facing.

 Takeaway